dotnet/docs-maui/docs/user-interface/handlers/customize.md

 }
 ```

-The `HandlerChanged` event fires after the handler for a cross-platform control has been created, signalling that the corresponding native control is available for use.
-Therefore, the event handler for this event is where any native event subscriptions should be performed.
-Doing so involves casting the `NativeView` property of the handler to the type, or base type, of the native control so that native events can be accessed.
-In this example, the `OnHandlerChanged` event subscribes to the native control's `FocusChange` event.

-The `OnFocusChange` event handler accesses the native control for the `Entry` and sets its background color as the control gains and loses focus.

-The `HandlerChanging` event fires before an existing handler is removed from a cross-platform control, before a new handler for a cross-platform control is created.
-Therefore, the event handler for this event is where any native event subscriptions should be removed, and other cleanup, should be performed.
-The `HandlerChangingEventArgs` object that accompanies this event has `OldHandler` and `NewHandler` properties, which will be set to the old and new handlers respectively.
-In this example, the `OnHandlerChanging` event removes the subscription to the native `FocusChange` event.

-The advantage of this approach is that the partial methods don't have to be implemented on each platform.
-Instead, the compiler removes the signature at compile time on any platforms that don't provide an implementation.
+The advantage of this approach is that compiler preprocessing directives aren't required, and that the partial methods don't have to be implemented on each platform.
+Instead, the compiler removes references to the method signature on any platforms that don't provide an implementation.
 For information about partial methods, see [Partial methods](/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods#partial-methods).

 ## Handler-based controls